open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### TraceIdRatioBased

-* The `TraceIdRatioBased` MUST ignore the parent `SampledFlag`.
+The `TraceIdRatioBased` MUST ignore the parent `SampledFlag`.
 To respect the parent `SampledFlag`, the `TraceIdRatioBased` should be used as a delegate of the `ParentBased` sampler specified below.
-* Description MAY return a string of the form `"TraceIdRatioBased{RATIO}"` with `RATIO` replaced with the Sampler instance's trace sampling ratio represented as a decimal number.
-The precision of the number SHOULD follow implementation language standards and SHOULD be high enough to identify when Samplers have different ratios.
-For example, if a TraceIdRatioBased Sampler had a sampling ratio of 1 to every 10,000 spans it could return `"TraceIdRatioBased{0.000100}"` as its description.

 ##### `TraceIdRatioBased` sampler implementation overview